kiba/Writings/atg/chp2_aftermath.md

 ***

-Hammond's order to cease all exploration activities was finally lift.

-A few weeks passed by while all gate operations were shut down, except for emergency contact.
-SGC wasn't the slighest idle..
-Research projects continued without abatement, maybe even sped up since Jackson and Carter weren't undertaking missions.
-Then there were the drills, the constant inspection, and of course field exercises.

-Then of course, gate operations resumed, and suddenly a new mission for SG-1.

-Of course, standard operating procedure dictated that SGC send a rover through to check for suitability before SG-1 take a single step into the unknown.
+Hammond finally lift the order that stopped exploration activities for the past few weeks, the gate only connecting to off-world outposts and for emergency contact with the larger galaxy.

+Of course, even under those weeks, SGC never really slept, as there were always something to do.
+Jackson and Carter were allowed more time to do research, but they report for team training and combat exercises.
+Then, there were drills, and the constant stream of them.

-O'Neill once again found himself with the rest of SG-1 in the gate operation room, as Chief Master Segrent Harriman dialed a completely new address.
+Now, he was in the operation room, watching Chief Master Sergeant Harriman dialed a completely new address.

+If there's a connection, the standard operating procedure would be to send in a rover, check things out.
+See if it's possible to breathe.
+Only then would SG-1 embark on a new mission into the unknown.

+"And we have a connection!"
+Harriman said in excitement.
+"Commencing operation."

+Sure enough, the MALP, an ugly piece of machine advance dup the ramp, disappearing into the portal, and emerging on the other side.

+Only that O'Neill was looking at a dead man's face, with a pistol aimed at the MALP.